Jtonna/playground/Java Projects/README.md

-# Java Spring Boot Basics
+# Java Projects

-This portion of the repo contains various projects designed to re-introduce java concepts and spring boot design patterns.
-There is also some database work included that can all be run locally using H2 instead of postgres if you wish.
+Welcome to the Java Projects Repo.
+Most of the work i do here is for personal use, just testing out logic & design patterns as well as learning new tricks.

-Each project is going to be listed below along with resources (if any) that i found useful in understanding concepts.
+Each project is going to be listed below along with resources (if any) that I found useful in understanding concepts.

+#### Software Used

+- Intellij

+- Java 11

+- Maven 3 (bundled with intellij)

+- Tomcat 9

+- Postgres SQL 12.2

+# Projects

 ### Hello World